Filip3/AnsibleFreshInstall/README.md

 The actual root for all disk drives points to `/mnt/DRIVE_CHAR/` e.g. `/mnt/c/`.
 This can be altered since Win 1903 by adding a `wsl.conf` to the `/etc/` folder with the following content:

-To edit the .conf file, run the following command in your wsl.
+To edit the .conf file, run the following command in your WSL.

 ```bash
 $> sudo vim /etc/wsl.conf